 How is Tap Water Treated in Denver?

-Although water from the Rocky Mountains is generally clean, all water is filtered through treatment centers before it is distributed to homes and businesses.
+Although water from the Rocky Mountains is generally clean, all water is filtered through treatment centers before it’s distributed to homes and businesses.

 The Denver Water Board has explained the process in detail:

-1. Coagulation or flocculation: In this first step, the “raw,” untreated water is collected in large basins.
-Alum, a non-toxic liquid, and polymer substances are added into the water and cause solid sediments to stick together in large clumps.
+- Coagulation or flocculation: In this first step, the “raw,” untreated water is collected in large basins.
+Alum, a non-toxic liquid, and polymer substances are added to the water and cause solid sediments to stick together in large clumps.

 Does Denver Have the Cleanest Tap Water?

-Denver is considered one of the cities with the cleanest water in the United States.
+Denver has some of the cleanest water in the United States.
 While there is much contention over which city takes first place, Denver is consistently listed at the top.

 Cities that regularly compete with Denver for cleanest (and best-tasting) tap water are Louisville, Kentucky (with water filtered from the Ohio River), and New York City, with water from reservoirs in the Catskill Mountains.